 For me, meditation provides the simplest, richest, and most effective window into whatever issues are most urgent and troubling in my life.
 It doesn’t matter what I’m struggling with; meditation almost always helps.
-I have created downloadable guided meditations of various sorts (available for a donation of any amount) — for meeting spirit guides, achieving relaxation and deep peace, and releasing fear.
-For now, only one is available for download:
+I have created downloadable guided meditations for meeting spirit guides, achieving relaxation and deep peace, and releasing fear.
+For now, only one is downloadable:

 Apart from guided meditations, there’s also art, spiritual name analysis, inner landscapes, Tarot decks, books, calendars, personal journals… Below is a list of all the different sorts of things offered through Druid Journal.
 There is no fixed price for these items; everything is available for a donation of any amount.
 If you’re curious about why, you can read the in-depth rationale here.

 This meditation is designed to help you contact a guide — such as your higher self, a spirit guide, a relative who has passed to the other side, or even spiritual beings such as angels or gods, depending on your level of vibration.